shyampurk/kitchen-tracker/BuildAndInstall.md

 	- 	Download the Arduino IDE 1.6.6 [Recommeded for LINKIT]

 			The Arduino IDE provides your coding environment and is used for monitoring the development board.
-The LinkIt ONE SDK is compatible with Arduino IDE version 1.6.6.
+Currently, the LinkIt ONE SDK is compatible with Arduino IDE version 1.6.6.

 			[https://www.arduino.cc/en/Main/OldSoftwareReleases#previous]